 For example, if a sector on a hard disk is going bad, that may first manifest as a slowdown whenever that sector is accessed.
-The disk drive will try multiple times to read a marginally bad sector before giving up and that takes time.
-If multiple sectors are affected (which is common if it’s an area on the disk media that’s been damaged, for example), then this might be happening for more than one and that time could be adding up.
+The disk drive will try multiple times to read a marginally bad sector before giving up, and that takes time.
+If multiple sectors are affected (which is common if it’s an area on the disk media that’s been damaged, for example), then this might be happening for more than one sector, and that time adds up.
 The system keeps working because the sectors aren’t so bad that they actually fail, but they take additional time to be read because they’re going bad.

 Back up, of course.
 Impending failure can quickly become actual failure and data loss.

 Gradual slowdowns: Too much stuff

 In my experience, the #1 cause of a system gradually slowing down over time is that it’s being asked to do more and more and it’s trying to run too much software simultaneously.